openoereb/pyramid_oereb/CONTRIBUTING.rst

 To start a local server run ``make serve``.
 It should be available unter http://localhost:6543/oereb/.
 To stop the server, press ``CTRL`` + ``C``.

+NOTE
-.. note:: These sample requests should work, if you have loaded thesample data:
+   These sample requests should work, if you have loaded thesample data:

    -  http://localhost:6543/oereb/versions
    -  http://localhost:6543/oereb/capabilities
    -  http://localhost:6543/oereb/getegrid?XY=2608883,1261844